TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-adfs-user-authentication.md

 # User Authentication

-- Use our [Diagnostics Analyzer](https://adfshelp.microsoft.com/DiagnosticsAnalyzer/Analyze) to run a comprehensive health check on your AD FS server and help troubleshoot where your issue is coming from.<br>
+- Use our [Diagnostics Analyzer](https://adfshelp.microsoft.com/DiagnosticsAnalyzer/Analyze) to run a comprehensive health check on your AD FS server and help troubleshoot your issue
-- See [ADFS Help](https://adfshelp.microsoft.com/) which provides effective tools in one place that makes it easier for users and administrators to resolve authentication issues at a quicker pace.<br>
+- See [ADFS Help](https://adfshelp.microsoft.com/), which provides effective tools to resolve authentication issues at a quicker pace

 ## **Recommended Documents**